guiqiqi/DataAnalyser4Lab1/README.md

 Windows xp ++

 ## Prepare using
-  1. Download python 3.x from link above
+  1. Download and python 3.x from link above (if you have not installed before)
   2. Using command tool(cmd) to run command: `pip install matplotlib`
   3. Open `main.pyw` and follow the instructions